The Global FlyFisher

 He send me copies of some of his own creations and moreover delicate watercolour drawings of his in Scandinavia very famous Sedge Pupa - imitation.
 As his flies are very little known in Europe, I shall try to give a description.

-I came in 1973 into contact with the finnish architect and flyfisher Simo Lumme.
+I came in 1973 into contact with the Finnish architect and flyfisher Simo Lumme.

-He send me copies of some of his own creations and moreover delicate watercolour drawings of his in Scandinavia very famous Sedge Pupa - imitation.
+He sent me copies of some of his own creations and moreover delicate watercolour drawings of his in Scandinavia very famous Sedge Pupa - imitation.
 As his flies are very little known in Europe, I shall try to give a description.
 He had in his caught trout at certain times of the year seen a tremendous amount of sedge pupae in their stomach - and being a draftsman he made the inspection of the stomachs the moment he had killed them, and shortly after made sketches of them in his notebook using an Indian ink-pen plus a few colour-pencils.
 One has to make this inspection very short after the killing, then the stomach-fluids will very fast change the colours and appearance of the insects.
 His tying is as follows - he uses three different colour-variants:

 |Hook||Partridge wide gape size 12 - 10.|